 Note: The footnotes are inactive, but you can view them by scrolling to the bottom.

-While there is much societal debate around the objectives, structure, and curriculum of Black education, we cannot deny that Blacks historically have placed a high premium on the acquisition of education for social equality, upward mobility and civil rights in America.
-Indeed, there is abundant evidence that Black people, even while under the yoke of enslavement, and in an oppressive social environment that crafted formal and informal laws prohibiting the promotion or acquisition of Black literacy, taught themselves and their kinsfolk under the penalty of torture and even death.
+While there is much societal debate around the objectives, structure, and curriculum of public schools, we cannot deny that Blacks historically have placed a high premium on acquiring education.
+Traditionally, we’ve associated education with social equality, upward mobility and civil rights in America.
+Indeed, there is abundant evidence that Black people, even while under the yoke of enslavement, and in an oppressive social environment that formally and informally prohibited the promotion or acquisition of Black literacy, taught themselves and their kinsfolk under the penalty of torture and even death.

 James D. Anderson, in his important work, The Education of Blacks in the South, 1860-1935, demonstrates the primacy Blacks historically placed on education and the eagerness with which they pursued this ambition.
 So great was this drive for education that Anderson credits freedmen with being the first native southerners to “campaign for universal, state-supported public education in the United States.”
 According to Anderson, John W. Alvord, the General Superintendent of Schools for the Freedmen’s Bureau, estimated in an 1866 report (based on his extensive travels and that of his field agents) that approximately 500 autonomous Black schools existed in former confederate states.